Selecting Penalty Parameters of High-Dimensional M-Estimators using Bootstrapping after Cross-Validation: Simulations

-With a sparse coefficient pattern, the nonzero coefficients are well separated from zero and should be relatively easy to detect\textemdash at least with larger sample sizes.
-With a dense coefficient pattern, every regressor is in principle relevant, and our implicit assumption of exact sparsity fails $(s=p=n)$.
-Note, however, that the relevance of the regressors, as measured by their coefficient, is rapidly decaying in the regressor index, such that the vast majority of the signal is still captured by a small fraction of the regressors.
-For example, in the baseline case of uncorrelated regressors $(\rho=0)$, the first 10 regressors account for $99.9$ pct. of the total signal, and the model may be interpreted as effectively sparse.
+In contrast to the exactly sparse pattern, the \emph{approximately sparse} pattern involves all non-zeros $(s_{0}=p)$, which are not bounded away from zero, such that variable selection mistakes are bound to happen.
+To see that this pattern is in fact approximately sparse, note that for every $q\in(0,1]$ one has $ \sum_{j=1}^{p}\left|\theta_{0,j}\right|^{q}\leqslant\sum_{j=1}^{\infty}\left|\theta_{0,j}\right|^{q}=1/(1-2^{-q/2}). $ Hence, for the purpose of Assumption \ref{assu:Approximate-Sparsity}, we can choose $q\in(0,1]$ freely and pair it with $s_q=1/(1-2^{-q/2})$.
+The base $1/\sqrt{2}$ of the approximately sparse pattern was here chosen to (approximately) equate the signals arising from the approximately and exactly sparse coefficient patterns in the baseline case of uncorrelated regressors $(\rho=0)$, which amounts to $\|\btheta_{0}\|_{2}^{2}$.
+The relevance of a regressor, as measured by its coefficient, is rapidly decaying in the regressor index $j$, such that the vast majority of the signal is captured by a small fraction of the regressors.
+For example, in the baseline case of uncorrelated regressors $(\rho=0)$, the first 10 regressors account for 99.9 percent of the signal (two).